netdata/netdata/collectors/cgroups.plugin/README.md

 Netdata monitors containers automatically when it is installed at the host, or when it is installed in a container that has access to the `/proc` and `/sys` filesystems of the host.

-Netdata prior to v1.6 had 2 issues when such containers were monitored:

-1. network interface alarms where triggering when containers were stopped

-2. charts were never cleaned up, so after some time dozens of containers were showing up on the dashboard, and they were occupying memory.

-### the current Netdata

-network interfaces and cgroups (containers) are now self-cleaned.

-So, when a network interface or container stops, Netdata might log a few errors in error.log complaining about files it cannot find, but immediately:
+Network interfaces and cgroups (containers) are self-cleaned.
+When a network interface or container stops, Netdata might log a few errors in error.log complaining about files it cannot find, but immediately:

-1. it will detect this is a removed container or network interface
+1. It will detect this is a removed container or network interface
-2. it will freeze/pause all alarms for them
+2. It will freeze/pause all alarms for them
-3. it will mark their charts as obsolete
+3. It will mark their charts as obsolete
-4. obsolete charts are not be offered on new dashboard sessions (so hit F5 and the charts are gone)
+4. Obsolete charts are not be offered on new dashboard sessions (so hit F5 and the charts are gone)
-5. existing dashboard sessions will continue to see them, but of course they will not refresh
+5. Existing dashboard sessions will continue to see them, but of course they will not refresh
-6. obsolete charts will be removed from memory, 1 hour after the last user viewed them (configurable with `[global].cleanup obsolete charts after seconds = 3600` (at `netdata.conf`).
+6. Obsolete charts will be removed from memory, 1 hour after the last user viewed them (configurable with `[global].cleanup obsolete charts after seconds = 3600` (at `netdata.conf`).
-7. when obsolete charts are removed from memory they are also deleted from disk (configurable with `[global].delete obsolete charts files = yes`)
+7. When obsolete charts are removed from memory they are also deleted from disk (configurable with `[global].delete obsolete charts files = yes`)

 ### Monitored container metrics